 Although some patients have some sensitivity in the tooth right after it is filled, this is not unusual or anything to be alarmed about.
-If the sensitivity doesn’t go away on its own in a few days, just give us a call.
-In the meantime, you can try a desensitizing toothpaste until the feeling has dissipated.
+If the sensitivity doesn’t go away on its own in a few days, give us a call.
+In the meantime, you can try desensitizing toothpaste until the feeling has dissipated.

 As always, visit your dentist twice a year for routine checkups and teeth cleanings.
 We also advise most of our patients to get dental x-rays at least once a year.
 Composite fillings can stain over time—the potential for staining increases when coffee, wine, tea, sodas, or tobacco products are involved.